Goodbye forced ventilation

 It is better to find a solution that is accepted by both sides.
 A retrofitted system for controlled living space ventilation is one of them.

 Forced ventilation - what does that actually mean?

-A more peaceful approach would be to generate acceptance for the ventilation system among the tenants so that they use it voluntarily and learn to appreciate the ventilation system.
-To do this, the landlord must explain to his tenant how important and much healthier it is to keep the ventilation system running.
+A more peaceful approach would be to generate acceptance for the ventilation system with the tenant so that he uses it voluntarily and learns to appreciate the ventilation system.
+To do this, the landlord has to explain to his tenant how important and much healthier it is to keep the ventilation system running.
 In addition, not only does the landlord benefit from the protection of his property, but of course also the tenant himself as a direct user through: